What's New in Xcode 9

-New in Xcode 9 - Smart Filtering.
+New in Xcode 9 - Smart filtering.

 Find specific debug information by typing into the debug navigator.
 Xcode dynamically displays suggestions as you type and highlight matching text, such as resources, pixel formats, function names, object labels, and more.

-Filter search results by selecting options from a pre-defined menu of Metal objects.
+Filter search results by selecting options from a predefined menu of Metal objects.

 Use multiple filters with many matching conditions.

-New in Xcode 9 - VR Support.
+New in Xcode 9 - Virtual Reality (VR) support.

 View VR submissions and left-eye/right-eye submitted surfaces.

-Added texture inspection for inspecting values of individual pixels in render targets, such as color, alpha, depth, and more.
+Texture inspection for inspecting values of individual pixels in render targets, such as color, alpha, depth, and more.

-Added data tips support for Metal objects such as textures, buffers and samplers.
+Data tips support for Metal objects such as textures, buffers and samplers.

-View all the changes in one place.
+View all the possible changes in one editor pane.

-Converts method signatures between Swift and Objective-C formats.
+Convert method signatures between Swift and Objective-C formats.

-Updates properties, getters, setters, and synthesized iVars as needed.
+Update properties, getters, setters, and synthesized iVars as needed.

-Fix-it automatically fills in missing cases in switch statements, and mandatory methods for protocol conformance with one click.
+Automatically fill in missing cases in switch statements, and mandatory methods for protocol conformance with one click.